Born rule: Details

+The Born rule, together with the unitarity of the time evolution operator $e^{-i\hat{H}t}$ (or, equivalently, the Hamiltonian $\hat{H}$ being Hermitian), implies the unitarity of the theory: a wave function that is time-evolved by a unitary operator will remain properly normalized.
+(In the more general case where one considers the time evolution of a density matrix, proper normalization is ensured by requiring that the time evolution is a trace-preserving, completely positive map.)

 History

 The Born rule was formulated by Born in a 1926 paper.
-In this paper, Born solves the Schrödinger equation for a scattering problem and, inspired by Albert Einstein and Einstein’s probabilistic rule for the photoelectric effect, concludes, in a footnote, that the Born rule gives the only possible interpretation of the solution.
+In this paper, Born solves the Schrödinger equation for a scattering problem and, inspired by Albert Einstein and Einstein's probabilistic rule for the photoelectric effect, concludes, in a footnote, that the Born rule gives the only possible interpretation of the solution.
+(The main body of the article says that the amplitude "gives the probability" [bestimmt die Wahrscheinlichkeit], while the footnote added in proof says that the probability is proportional to the square of its magnitude.)
 In 1954, together with Walther Bothe, Born was awarded the Nobel Prize in Physics for this and other work.
 John von Neumann discussed the application of spectral theory to Born's rule in his 1932 book.